RECOVER-2-0/RECOVER-data-package-tools/Longterm_Monitor_NDVI/README.md

 INSTRUCTIONS

 This script can be found in the longterm_monitor_NDVI.atbx which can be download from https://github.com/RECOVER-2-0/RECOVER-data-package-tools/blob/main/Longterm_Monitor_NDVI/longterm_monitor_NDVI.atbx.
+User will be asked to authenticate his/her gee cloud project when run the code the first time.
+An credentials file will be saved at C:\Users\[YOUR USERNAME]\.config\earthengine\.
 The toolbox can be opened in ArcGIS Pro 3.1 after.
 Parameters explaination are as the following:

 eeauth: The GEE authentication method.
 Choose from username or projectID.